TGSec/ldscriptures/docs/source/installing.rst

 Installing
 ==========

-Beginning from the begin, we need to first install the library before we start using it.
+Before using the library, we need to install it.
 The recommended installation method is the default Python module manager *pip*.
 You can also install it by downloading the project in Github and running the setup.py.
 Both methods will be explained in this article.

 Installation via pip